 The best pieces to make your living room feel brand-new again might already be inside your home.
 For a simple (and free) option to redesign the space, switch out your favorite décor from the bedroom or dining area with your current living room setup.
 Bonus: Your best living room pieces might even upgrade the other rooms in your home, and all it takes is a few hours of creatively rearranging.

 Layer Your Rugs

 Is your rug too small for your space?
-Add a larger, inexpensive natural weave rug underneath to anchor your living room.
-Do you already have a larger, neutral rug that's uninspiring?
-Layer a smaller antique Turkish rug on top to give your room character.
-Interior designers typically advise no smaller than an 8-by-10-foot rug in smaller spaces, and a 9-by-12-foot rug in larger living rooms.
+Add a larger, affordable natural weave rug underneath it to anchor your living room.
+On the flip side, if you already have a large neutral rug that feels uninspiring, try layering an antique Turkish rug on top for a pop of character.
+Choose an option that features a few of your room's accent colors for an intentional, cohesive look.

 Reorganize Your Bookcases

 Do you have bookcases in your living room?
 Take everything out and reorganize them.
 Remove any items you don't absolutely love or serve no purpose, and reintroduce items one by one: Start with stacks of books and art, then finish up with smaller accessories like vases and decorative accents.
 And don't forget to leave white space for the eye to pause.